 What to do if you can not properly match the brick through production processes:

 If you find that the brick is still made today, there may be a variance in the details.
-The same brick from the same manufacturer can look different due to variances in the clay source, and oxygen level in the kiln or using wood versus gas firing.
-In those instances, you may want to add a proven masonry stain to tint or shade the brick or add some matching properties to lessen the variance.
+The same brick from the same manufacturer can look different due to variances in the clay source, and oxygen level in the kiln or using a solid fuel like coal versus gas firing, which is so much cleaner.
+In those instances, you may want to add a proven masonry stain to tint or shade the brick to add some matching properties to lessen the variance.

 The art of blending:

 Even when one color is selected, there can still be a slight range to it.
 Not every brick is exactly the same, and it will have its own kind of a personality or fingerprint.

 With the same brick, just by the changes in the temperature in the kiln and the oxygen level, and by adding flash and burners you will get a much more diverse color range.